shivanshu41/sensenrespond/Readme.md

 # Operational Notes
 - While registering the user you will receive the an OTP in your email id.
 - Email setup is done through SendGrid.
 If you don't receive any email containg OTP.
 Please use the OTP printed in the console.
 (This is just for testing purposes)
+- My Sendgrid account is under review due to which emails might get queued.
+You can use your own sendgrid api key or you can ignore it.
 - Sample email templates from my other project is used.
 Please ignore the content of the emails
 - Application is containerized using docker-compose